-In that case you'll need Video Converter software to compress or convert the MKV, AVI, WMV, MP4, VOB, M2TS, etc videos to fit for your Android phone.
-If you'd like to put movies to Android smartphone, try Pavtube Blu-ray Ripper, which rips Blu-ray and DVD movies to Android phones fast.
-Pavtube also offers discounted Blu-ray Video Converter Ultimate for video, music and movie conversion.
+In that case you'll need Pavtube Video Converter software to compress or convert the MKV, AVI, WMV, MP4, VOB, M2TS, etc videos to fit for your Android phone.

-- How to put videos to Android Smartphones via USB connection?
+- How to Add Videos to Android Smartphones via USB Connection?

 - Create a Best Video Format for Android Smartphones